 While it is primarily an action movie, the not so subtle subtext is that normal prejudice is a bad thing.
 Will Smith is the bigoted human cop, who is forced to work with an Orc partner.
-He finally learns to trust and treat Orcs as an equals.
-They don’t over do it, but that is one of the subplots in the movie.
+He finally learns to trust and treat Orcs as an equal.
+They do not over do it, but that is one of the subplots in the movie.
 The movie is three parts action flick, one part buddy-cop movie and one part sermon on the joys of diversity.
-There’s also the requisite race-mixing, as they give Will Smith a white wife.
+There is also the requisite race-mixing, as they give Will Smith a white wife.
 The future is Orcs, Elves and Mulattoes!

 Again, it is mostly a really good action movie with some novel twists and turns that make it fun, despite the moralizing.
 I must admit, I winced when the humans were mean to the Orcs and I was happy when Smith overcame his Orcism.
 The people making movies get that white audiences want to feel bad at racism and feel good at inclusiveness.
 They know what sells and they are good at pushing the right buttons.
 Our rulers have been preaching civic nationalism for generations and it has infected all of us to some degree.

-I’m as intolerant as any normal man when it comes to Hollywood proselytizing, but I had no trouble looking past it and enjoying the movie.
+I am as intolerant as any normal man when it comes to Hollywood proselytizing, but I had no trouble looking past it and enjoying the movie.
 The basic concept is clever by the standards of modern movie making and it will surely turn into a franchise, given how well it has done with audiences.
-I don’t have NetFlix, but it is available on Kodi.
-I’m using Genesis Reborn, which is a great implementation.
-If you’re looking for a cheap couple hours of video entertainment, Bright is a good action movie.
+I do not have Netflix, but it is available on Kodi.
+I am using Genesis Reborn, which is a great implementation.
+If you are looking for a cheap couple hours of video entertainment, Bright is a good action movie.